luckyac/SimpleTomcatWebApp/README.md

 This is a simple hello word web application.
 It contains index.jsp which produces html that says.
 Hello Platform!!

+It can be run in any Servlet Container like Tomcat,Jetty

 #Prerequisite
 * JDK 1.7
 * Maven